The Invisible Poems Hidden in One of the World's Oldest Libraries

 Other palimpsests are written in more common languages like Arabic, Syriac, Latin, and Greek.
 More than 108 pages of previously unknown Greek poetry were uncovered beneath more recent Arabic and Georgian texts.
 Three previously unknown Greek medical treatises have also been found, including one that contains the oldest known recipe credited to Hippocrates, the father of Western medicine.

-For Classical and Medieval scholars, the ability to read these lost texts has brought new energy to their field.
+For classical and medieval scholars, the ability to read these lost texts has brought new energy to their field.
 “This new project has brought a 25 percent increase in the readability [of the Caucasian Albanian palimpsests],” says Jost Gippert, a linguist at Frankfurt University who has been studying Caucasian Albanian for more than a decade.

-Some of the palimpsests that the team have recovered, however, suggest the tensions between Islam and Christianity were not always so fraught, and highlight the role the monastery played as a meeting point for the faiths.
+Some of the palimpsests that the team has recovered, however, suggest the tensions between Islam and Christianity were not always so fraught, and highlight the role the monastery played as a meeting point for the faiths.
 “We are recovering the history of the monastery from a time when there are almost no historical records,” says Father Justin Sinaites, a Texan who has been the librarian at Saint Catherine’s for the past 10 years and is charged with protecting its parchments.
 Many of the texts indicate an exchange of ideas and literature between the faiths, with early translations of Christian scriptures and liturgies into Arabic appearing in the palimpsests.

-“We are finding evidence of how important texts reached the Arabic speaking world in the first centuries of Arab rule,” says Father Justin.
+“We are finding evidence of how important texts reached the Arabic-speaking world in the first centuries of Arab rule,” says Sinaites.
 “I don’t think you can understand the problems in the world today without understanding the history of this part of the world.”